 What else to do while you’re in Hungary

 Instead of a cultural heritage overkill, here’s what I suggest: pick your favorite 1 or 2, and give them quality time and attention.
 This way in the rest of your time, you can still be a regular tourist.
 September in Budapest is the best season for strolls by the Danube or the Castle district in Buda, be it a guided tour or just a casual walk around.
-Kossuth tér (the square on which the Parliament stands), a fasor (tree-lined promenade) by the City Park, wine tasting in the old Jewish quarter (reinvented as the party district), classical or jazz/pop concerts at amazing venues – so many opportunities to complete the regular tourist circuit.
-Date: September 15-16 Venue: Cool buildings of all kinds around Budapest Accommodation: Maverick Hostel or City Lodge in the city center
+Kossuth tér (the square on which the Parliament stands), a fasor (tree-lined promenade) by the City Park, wine tasting in the old Jewish quarter (reinvented as the party district), classical or jazz/pop concerts at amazing venues – so many opportunities to complete the all Budapest attractions routes Date: September 15-16 Venue: Cool buildings of all kinds around Budapest Accommodation: Maverick Hostel or City Lodge in the city center